Ask AI

 Take note: All invisible statuses will automatically be excluded from this process.
 Events with a status that is set to be “not visible” will never be updated.

-Scheduling the Automated Event Availability Updater
+Activating the Automated Event Availability Updater

 Notion image